luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Bonus: 1/2/3**

 You have a poor ability to self-regulate and are predisposed to addictive behaviors.
-You have a −10 modifier per level on Addiction Tests (▶330, EP2) and any tests to resist similar cravings.
+You have a −10 modifier per level on [Addiction Tests](../../../16/15-chemicals-drugs-and-toxins.md#addiction-and-abuse) (_EP2_) and any tests to resist similar cravings.

 ### Anomalous Mind

 **▲ Ego Trait • CP Bonus: 6**

 Your mental patterns are dramatically outside transhumanity’s norms.
 This trait is found among people with brain damage, subjects of highly experimental pyschosurgical procedures, and AGIs and uplifts derived from non-human mind states.
 The uniqueness of your mental map makes normally routine affairs such as backups, resleeving, egocasting, forking, and psychosurgery a tricky and potentially dangerous affair.
 Any attempts to conduct these processes require active oversight and a Medicine: Psychosurgery Test at −30 with a timeframe of 1 hour (in addition to the procedure’s normal tests and timeframe).
-On a failure, treat the copied/ modified ego as a beta fork (▶292, EP2) of the original (failed beta forks become gamma forks) and inflict SV 1d6.
+On a failure, treat the copied/ modified ego as a [beta fork](../../../15/04-forking-and-merging.md#beta-forks) (_EP2_) of the original (failed beta forks become gamma forks) and inflict SV 1d6.
 On a superior/critical failure, the procedure fails outright.

 Groups should carefully consider whether or not to give this trait to PCs, as it drastically impacts your ability to navigate the setting.